Roasted Butternut Squash

 • Yield: 2 pounds butternut squash yields about 4 cups, peeled and cubed, enough for four 1-cup servings.

-• Storage: Store leftovers covered in the refrigerator for up to 4 days.
+• Storage: Store leftovers in an airtight container in the refrigerator for up to 4 days.
 Leftover roasted butternut squash is great tossed into salads, meal prep containers, or reheated as a side dish the next day.

 • Make ahead: The butternut squash can be peeled, seeded, and cubed up to 2 days in advance.
 Store covered in the refrigerator.